-Well, yes, pollen or dirt particles and the like are technically foreign bodies as well.
-The difference is that they are tiny and a healthy sneeze or two should be enough to get them out of there.
+Yes, pollen or dirt particles and the like are also technically foreign bodies.
+The difference is that they are tiny, and a healthy sneeze or two should be enough to get them out of there.
 Right?

 Sneezing is a perfectly good system that should be able to take care of such things easily.
-If your dog keeps sneezing on, and on, and on, it means that whatever there is in there isn’t likely to come out on its own.
+If your dog keeps sneezing on and on and on, it means that whatever there is in there isn’t likely to come out on its own.
 Yes, your dog could end up with a twig or a stick up their nose or, the most treacherous of them all, foxtails.
 That is no light matter.
-A foxtail can cause a substantial injury, and it can travel further in, all the way to vital organs!
+A foxtail can cause a substantial injury and travel further in, all the way to vital organs!

 Such foreign bodies require veterinary intervention.
-Other potential signs of a foreign object in your dog’s nose include pawing at the nose, nasal discharge and nosebleeds.
-Uncontrollable, violent sneezing is a red flag signaling a major problem such as a foxtail stuck in your dog’s nose.
-These things are very good at getting into places and stay there.
+Other potential signs of a foreign object in your dog’s nose include pawing at the nose, nasal discharge, and nosebleeds.
+Uncontrollable, violent sneezing is a red flag signaling a significant problem, such as a foxtail stuck in your dog’s nose.
+These things are very good at getting into places and staying there.

-Nope, we’re not talking a common cold type of infection.
-Bacterial or viral upper airway infections in dogs are much more likely to cause coughing than sneezing, and dogs do not get a primary bacterial infection in the nasal passages, however, they commonly get bacterial infections secondary to foreign bodies or neoplasia.
-A fungal infection, namely Aspergillus (or penicilliosis), is a much more likely suspect behind your dog’s excessive sneezing.
+Nope, we’re not talking about a common cold type of infection.
+Bacterial or viral upper airway infections in dogs are much more likely to cause coughing than sneezing, and dogs do not get a primary bacterial infection in the nasal passages.
+However, they commonly get bacterial infections secondary to foreign bodies or neoplasia.
+Therefore, a fungal infection, namely Aspergillus (or penicilliosis), is a much more likely suspect behind your dog’s excessive sneezing.

 Other potential symptoms that come with that beauty include pain, visible swelling, and discharge or bleeding from the nose.

 Nasal mites are technically an infection too.
 These tiny bugs can cause terrible itching and trigger sneezing fits.
-And yes, often come with a side of nasal discharge and bleeding as well.
+And yes, it often comes with a side of nasal discharge and bleeding.

 And here is a twist for you.
 The infection making your dog sneeze might not even be in their nasal passages.
 An infected tooth or its root, particularly the third upper premolar, can cause sneezing and nasal discharge.